When I passed through immigration at Georgia’s Tbilisi Airport, an agent quickly stamped my passport, then handed me a box.

 Kutrubes said she is revising itineraries for 2013 to go beyond “generic” sightseeing to address special interests such as cuisine, wine and hiking.

 Another attraction is a growing interest in Georgian chant, which like Gregorian chant is a polyphonic sacred music with ancient Byzantine roots.
 John Graham, an academic specializing in Georgian chants, leads an annual monastery tour (www.georgianchant.org).
 It attracts members of Eastern Orthodox religions as well as well-traveled Americans interested in the culture, Graham said.
 He occasionally operates tours with special focuses such as wine.
 Agents could sell the tours, he said, but the rates are net.

 Rick and Loretta Herrington, owners and principals of the American Georgian Travel Group (AGTG) (www.agtg.us), with offices in Fairfax, Va., and Tbilisi, next year will operate their first Georgia-only tours.
 AGTG operated an agent fam tour this fall and is considering a second in the spring.

 Loretta Herrington said AGTG would team up with other operators to include more countries.
 AGTG is creating three itineraries, for six, nine and 12 days, with the shortest focused on wine.

 “Our market research indicates the clients will be high-end and people interested in new destinations, new culture, food [and] history,” she said.

 The Herringtons were presenters at a Travel Weekly webinar earlier this year that attracted 700 participants and an unusually large number of questions.
-The fam experience

 The half-dozen agents on the Panorama fam agreed that clients would likely want to combine Georgia with another destination.